dividab/graphql-norm/README.md

 When working with GraphQL, caching on the client side can be very important in order to achieve good performance.
 One of the most popular approaches is to use a normalized cache.
 Frameworks such as [Relay](https://facebook.github.io/relay/) and [Apollo](https://www.apollographql.com/) do a good job of providing a normalized cache without exposing the client application to the details of normalization or denormalization.
 For some applications, abtracting away the cache like this is a good fit.
 For other applications you may want more control over the cache.
 Using the gql-cache library you will have full control over the cache and you can make the cache a first class citizen in your appliction.
 For more information also read the [motivation](#motivation) and [normalization and denormalization](#normalization-and-denormalization) sections.

+## Features

+* Cache as plain JS objects
+* Store the cache anywhere (for example in redux or other state container)
+* Serializable to plain JSON
+* Optimized for run-time speed
+* Full GraphQL syntax support (including alias, @skip, @include)
+* Staleness flagging
+* Can be used on client or server

 ## How to install

 ```